Participate in our Communities of Interest Survey

 What is redistricting?

 Every ten years, districts must be redrawn so that each district is substantially equal in population.
 This process, called redistricting, is important in ensuring that each city councilmember represents about the same number of constituents.
 In Upland, the City Council is responsible for drawing council districts.
-Redistricting is done using U.S. Census data, which is released around March 31, 2021.
-The release of the U.S Census data has been delayed.
-Once the data is released the City will provide a schedule of workshop and public hearing dates.
+Redistricting is done using U.S. Census data.
+The release of the data has been delayed, but is now expected to be released at the end of September.
+Click on the redistricting schedule to the right to enlarge the image or download the PDF below for the schedule of workshop and public hearing dates.
+Please check back for updates as the schedule may change during the process.

 Why does redistricting matter to me?